WE STUDY THE CELL TYPES AND CELL STATES UNDERLYING CHRONIC PAIN AND HEADACHE

 HYO JEONG YONG M.S., PH.D.

-Dr. Yong is a postdoctoral fellow in the lab and studies the function of nociceptor-specific gene expression.
-She received her M.S. from Macquarie University and her Ph.D. from Korea University with Dr. Jae Young Seong
+Hyo is studying the function of nociceptor-specific gene expression.
+She received her M.S. from Macquarie University and her Ph.D. from Korea University with Dr. Jae Young Seon,

-Dr. Semizoglou is a postdoctoral fellow and is studying the trigeminal system.
-She received her Ph.D. degree at Kings College London with Drs.
+Eva is studying trigeminal ganglion cell types and their function.
+She received her Ph.D. at Kings College London with Drs.
 David Andersson and Stuart Bevan.

 JIAXIANG WANG, M.S.

-Jiaxiang received his bachelors degree in Neurobiology at UC Davis and his master’s degree in Biotechnology at Brandeis University.
+Jiaxiang is a research scientist and studies gene regulation in sensory neurons.
+He received his bachelors degree in Neurobiology at UC Davis and his master’s degree in Biotechnology at Brandeis University.

-Parth received his bachelors degree at Jamie Hamdard University in New Delhi and his masters degree in human genetics and genomic medicine at the University of Maryland.
+Parth is a research scientist and studies gene regulation in sensory neurons.
+He received his bachelors degree at Jamie Hamdard University and his masters degree in human genetics at the University of Maryland.

 Katerina is an undergraduate student at Emmanuel College where she is majoring in neuroscience.
-She is working on mechanisms of nociceptor-specific gene expression.
+She is studying gene regulation in sensory neurons

 Jay is an undergraduate student at Johns Hopkins University where he is majoring in neuroscience.
 He is working on mechanisms of nociceptor-specific gene expression.